kitschpatrol/mdat/packages/mdat/readme.md

 ### 5. TypeScript native

-`mdat` exports definitions for rule types, and use of [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig) allows configuration to be written in TypeScript.
+`mdat` exports definitions for rule types, and configuration / rule sets may be written directly in TypeScript.

 ### 6. Validation